AVeselovski/photo-browser/Readme.md

 index.js
 ```

 `routes` folder contains "container" components and is structured according to those route paths (kind of like NextJS does it). `components` folder has a `common` folder for general and reusable components. `components` also contains "_route-name_" folders for route specific components where/if necessary.
 I haven't really worked with "Real" React projects without a `redux` setup, so I was not sure about the appropriate scalable structure for context providers and such.
-I would've referred redux for more serious stuff in any case, easier to test too.
+I would've preferred redux for more serious stuff in any case, easier to test too.

 ## Scaling